Skip to main content

 A Zoom Capture of the Pagoda Style Frame of the Balcony in Mrs. Fisher's Penthouse Room.

-There is even a conenction between the Victorian room and this one: a forgotten newspaper!
+There is even a connection between the Victorian room and this one: a forgotten Chinese newspaper!

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=A+Zoom+Capture+of+a+Newspaper+in+the+Penthouse%2C+created+by+Mrs.+Fisher%2C+%5Bca.+1940s-1950s%5D">A Zoom Capture of a Newspaper in the Penthouse, created by Mrs. Fisher, [ca. 1940s-1950s]</a>

-A zoom capture of The New York Times paper in the Penthouse room of Mrs. Fisher's dollhouse.
+A close-up of a Chinese newspaper in the Penthouse room of Mrs. Fisher's dollhouse.

-These balances offer an interesting insight into a design that still has so many impressions on our design today!
+These balances offer an interesting insight into a design that still has so many impressions on our decorating schemes today!